-PNSG 2320 - MEDICAL-SURGICAL NURSING CLINICAL II (0-6-2) Prerequisites: PNSG 2010, PNSG 2030, PNSG 2035
+PNSG 2320 - MEDICAL-SURGICAL NURSING CLINICAL II (0-6-2) Prerequisites: PNSG 2010, PNSG 2030, PNSG 2035, PNSG 2210, PNSG 2310 Co-requisites: PNSG 2220, PNSG 2230

 This second clinical course, in a series of four medical-surgical clinical courses, focuses on clinical client care including using the nursing process, performing assessments, applying critical thinking, engaging in client education, and displaying cultural competence across the life span and with attention to special populations.
 At the completion of the four-part sequence of these medical-surgical clinical courses, students will have completed a minimum of 412.5 hours of clinical experience including 300 hours of comprehensive medical-surgical, 37.5 hours of maternal, 37.5 pediatric, and 37.5 geriatric experiences.
 Topics include health management and maintenance; prevention of illness; care of the individual as a whole; hygiene and personal care; mobility and biomechanics; fluid and electrolytes; oxygen care; perioperative care; immunology; mental health; and oncology.
 In addition pathological diseases, disorders, and deviations from the normal state of health, client care, treatment, pharmacology, nutrition, and standard precautions with regard to cardiovascular, hematological, immunological, respiratory, neurological, sensory, musculoskeletal, endocrine, gastrointestinal, urinary, integumentary, and reproductive systems.